Cloudify-PS/cloudify-training-labs/lab5/README.md

 Edit the file `$LAB_ROOT/blueprint/singlehost.yaml` by replacing all strings beginning with `REPLACE_WITH` with correct values.

+Some of the values you'll have to put in, are names of Docker images.
+Browse to [http://hub.docker.com](http://hub.docker.com) and look for those images.

 ### Step 2: Edit `inputs.yaml`

 Edit the file `$LAB_ROOT/blueprint/inputs.yaml` to contain values applicable to your environment.